How to Improve Cardiovascular Health with Aged Garlic Extract

 Better Blood Pressure with Aged Garlic Extract

-During one recent study that appeared in the journal Frontiers in Nutrition, researchers from the University of Adelaide in Australia reported that Aged Garlic Extract produced a significant drop in systolic and diastolic blood pressure compared to a placebo.3 Another study involving 88 people with high blood pressure found even better results with a reduction of 11.5 mmHg in systolic pressure and a 6.3 mmHg drop in diastolic pressure in 58% of those taking AGE.4 An earlier study published in the European Journal of Clinical Nutrition also showed that AGE produced similar results for lowering systolic pressure.5
+heart with stethoscopeTechnically known as hypertension—high blood pressure can significantly increase your risk of atherosclerosis, chest pain, cognitive decline, heart failure, kidney damage, peripheral artery disease, stroke, and vision problems.
+It also increases the likelihood of premature death.
+The good news?
+Human studies suggest that AGE can effectively lower blood pressure.
+During one recent study that appeared in the journal Frontiers in Nutrition, researchers from the University of Adelaide in Australia reported that AGE produced a significant drop in systolic and diastolic blood pressure compared to a placebo.
+4 Another study involving 88 people with high blood pressure found even better results with a reduction of 11.5 mmHg in systolic pressure and a 6.3 mmHg drop in diastolic pressure in 58 percent of those taking AGE.5 Earlier studies have reported similar results, leading researchers to conclude that AGE offers benefits similar to first-line blood pressure medication.6 But unlike pharmaceuticals, AGE is extremely safe with few, if any, side effects.

-But as good as AGE is alone, it may be even more effective when paired with the enzyme nattokinase—which acts as a natural ACE inhibitor—and L-theanine—which has also been shown to lower blood pressure.6,7 Independent studies of these three nutrients, support their potential to have a positive impact on blood pressure.
+But as good as AGE is alone, it may be even more effective when paired with the enzyme nattokinase—which acts as a natural ACE inhibitor—and L-theanine—which has also been shown to lower blood pressure.7,8 Independent studies of these three nutrients support their potential to have a positive impact on blood pressure.

 AGE Curtails High Cholesterol